 I’m currently employed by the Smithsonian Institution as a web producer, writer and editor for their Ocean Portal website.
 We’re working to build out the website as an education and news source for the ocean, backed by the scientific expertise of the Smithsonian National Museum of Natural History.

-I’ve written for The Scientist, Nature Medicine, Scientific American, Smithsonian.com, CBS’s SmartPlanet. and Genetic Engineering News, covering the breadth of biology–ecology, biomedicine, genetics, and evolution, as well as policy, business, and culture.
+I’ve written for The Scientist, Nature Medicine, Scientific American, Smithsonian.com, CBS’s SmartPlanet.
+Ladybits on Medium, and Genetic Engineering News, covering the breadth of biology–ecology, biomedicine, genetics, and evolution, as well as policy, business, and culture.
 I’ve written everything from blog posts to news features, Q&As to business briefs.

-My award-winning science blog Culturing Science was recruited to the Scientific American blog network last year.
+My award-winning science blog Culturing Science was recruited to the Scientific American blog network when in launched in 2011.
 At the blog, I write about ecology, natural history and conservation, with a focus on uncovering science missed by major news outlets.

 I’m an adept radio personality, and am currently working towards expanding my multimedia portfolio to video and animation.